JakeKurtz/MC-Path-Tracer/README.md

     The strategy used for sampling is as follows

-      1. Sample a row of the environment map using the MDF P(y)
+      1. Sample a row of the environment map using the marginal density function P(y)
-      2. Sample a pixel within that row using the CDF P(x|y)
+      2. Sample a pixel within that row using the conditional density function P(x|y)
       3. Convert that (x,y) to a direction vector and return the appropriate radiance and PDF value.

     ### Results